metauser1/Zoom-CourseTrack/README.md

 Zoom is capable of tracking any course from the University of Delaware for open seats.
 If a spot is or becomes available, an email will be sent to you.

-Using your favourite terminal, navigate to the extracted files directory.
+Using your favourite terminal, navigate to the directory where you extracted the files.

+Run the uberjar:

+    $ java -jar udelcoursetrack-0.1.0-SNAPSHOT-standalone.jar

+Or

 Run the project directly (requires boot):

     $ boot run

-Build an uberjar from the project (requires boot):

-    $ boot build

-Run the uberjar:

-    $ java -jar target/udelcoursetrack-0.1.0-SNAPSHOT-standalone.jar [args]

 ## License